Documentation Index

 5. Collections and Productions panel

 A Collection is a selection of assets you can group together ready for a specific task, action, or identification.
-You are also able to group one asset in multiple collections.
-Uses of a collection could include the following:
+In addition to this, you are also able to group one asset in multiple collections.

 If your Curator license includes the Edit & Publish Functionality Module, you can use Curator alongside video-editing software like Adobe Premiere Pro.

-A Production is an Adobe Premiere Pro project file (a .prproj) that has been saved into the Curator database.
-You can think of it as a .prproj file that you can retrieve whenever you want.
+A Production is an Adobe Premiere Pro project file (.prproj) that has been saved into the Curator database that you can retrieve whenever you want, allowing you to work on it immediately from directly within Curator.

 6. Activity Log

-Any processes taking place on an asset, or the creation of anything in Curator can by monitored in the activity log.
+Any processes taking place on an asset or the creation of anything in Curator can by monitored from the activity log.

 A screenshot of a computer Description automatically generated